Museum: Ancient

-Early history
+Early

+The Capitoline Museums (Musei Capitolini), located on the Capitoline Hill in Rome, Italy, are widely considered to be the world's oldest public museum.
+Their origins can be traced back to 1471 when Pope Sixtus IV donated a collection of important ancient bronze sculptures to the people of Rome.
+This initial donation, which included iconic pieces such as the Capitoline Wolf, marked the beginning of what would become a vast repository of Roman art and artifacts.
+The museums were officially opened to the public in 1734 under Pope Clement XII, establishing them as the first institution where art could be enjoyed by ordinary people rather than just the owners.

+The Capitoline Museums' significance represent a crucial moment in the development of cultural institutions.
+Their creation symbolized a shift in the ownership and accessibility of art, transitioning from private collections to public patrimony.
+The museums' collections have grown over the centuries to include ancient Roman statues, medieval and Renaissance art, jewelry, coins, and other historic artifacts.

+Vatican Museums (Musei Vaticani), located in Vatican City, Rome, houses an extensive collection of art and historical artifacts amassed by the Catholic Church over centuries traces its origins with the purchase of a single marble sculpture, Laocoön and His Sons, which was put on public display in 1506 by Pope Julius II.

-Early museums began as the private collections of wealthy individuals, families or institutions of art and rare or curious natural objects and artifacts.
+Other early museums began as the private collections of wealthy individuals, families or institutions of art and rare or curious natural objects and artifacts.
 These were often displayed in so-called "wonder rooms" or cabinets of curiosities.
-These contemporary museums first emerged in western Europe, then spread into other parts of the world.
+These collections first emerged in western Europe, then spread into other parts of the world.

-Public access to these museums was often possible for the "respectable", especially to private art collections, but at the whim of the owner and his staff.
+Public access to these collections was often possible only at the whim of the owner and his staff.
 One way that elite men during this time period gained a higher social status in the world of elites was by becoming a collector of these curious objects and displaying them.
 Many of the items in these collections were new discoveries and these collectors or naturalists, since many of these people held interest in natural sciences, were eager to obtain them.
 By putting their collections in a museum and on display, they not only got to show their fantastic finds but also used the museum as a way to sort and "manage the empirical explosion of materials that wider dissemination of ancient texts, increased travel, voyages of discovery, and more systematic forms of communication and exchange had produced".